-Origin Energy currently has the best solar feed-in tariff, offering eligible SA customers 21 cents per kilowatt hour (c/kWh) for energy exported to the grid.
-Trailing closely behind is ReAmped Energy at 19c/kWh, Click Energy at 17c/kWh, Amaysim Energy at 16c/kWh and AGL at 16c/kWh.
+Origin Energy currently has the highest solar feed-in tariff in South Australia, offering eligible customers 21 cents per kilowatt hour (c/kWh) for energy exported to the grid.
+Trailing closely behind is ReAmped Energy at 19c/kWh, Click Energy at 17c/kWh and AGL at 16c/kWh.

 Compare SA Solar Plans

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These are products from referral partners†.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-The solar feed-in tariffs below are in order of highest maximum rate available.
-Some of these energy providers may not operate in all areas across South Australia, while some FiTs may only be offered when specific conditions are met.
+The solar feed-in tariffs below each retailer’s lowest and highest FiT rate available.
+Some of these electricity providers may not operate in all areas across South Australia, while some FiTs may only be offered when specific conditions are met.
 Please check each retailer’s website for more information.